-Executive Director, Center for Process Studies; Assistant Professor of Process and Comparative Theology B.A., Northwest Nazarene University; M.A., Nazarene Theological Seminary; M.A., Claremont Graduate University; Ph.D., Claremont Graduate University
+Executive Director, Center for Process Studies

+Assistant Professor of Process & Comparative Theology

+BA, Northwest Nazarene University; MA, Nazarene Theological Seminary; MA, Claremont Graduate University; PhD, Claremont Graduate University

 Dr. Schwartz is a scholar, organizer, and social entrepreneur.
-As a comparative philosopher and theologian, his teaching and research specializations

 As a comparative philosopher and theologian, his teaching and research specializations include religious pluralism, process thought, and ecological civilization.
 With a particular interest in promoting the common good, Dr. Schwartz employs a constructive approach to theology and philosophy oriented toward addressing our world's most pressing problems.
 His recent work has been focused on the development of a new paradigm for addressing religious disputes grounded in the pluralistic insights of Jainism, as well as the role of high-impact philosophy in the transition toward a more sustainable and just future.